 - a.
-Presentation of "Shared Leadership" working definition: "Shared leadership is when each experienced teacher within an organization takes ownership and responsibility for the part they play.
-In effect, shared leadership enables each experienced teacher to shoulder their work without the oversight from a command-and-control style manager."
-Discussion in groups and then among all experienced teachers. - b.
+Presentation of "Shared Leadership" working definition: "Shared leadership is when each teacher mentor within an organization takes ownership and responsibility for the part they play.
+In effect, shared leadership enables each teacher mentor to shoulder their work without the oversight from a command-and-control style manager."
+Discussion in groups and then among all teachers mentors. - b.
 Presentation and discussion of potential challenges: - a.
 How to establish an appropriate supervision/evaluation of actions taken. - b.
-How to ensure effective communication and practical knowledge of "who-is-doingwhat". - c.
+How to ensure effective communication and practical knowledge of "who-is-doing-what". - c.
 Decision-making procedures and fair distribution of tasks. - d.
 Investing time in the structure and organization of meetings vs. time invested in effectively implementing meetings (design of sessions, preparing materials, etc.)

-UNIT XIII - WHAT IS THE TEACHER INDUCTION PROGRAMME AND HOW TO USE IT
+UNIT XII - WHAT IS THE TEACHER INDUCTION PROGRAMME AND HOW TO USE IT

-This building block or brick aims at presenting the beginning teacher induction programme (TIP) to the experienced teachers attending the experienced teacher capacity programme.
-The LOOP Project focuses on an induction process through the relationship between the experienced teacher and the beginning teacher.
-The core idea of the project is to enable experienced teachers and beginning teachers to work together establishing a relationship and developing it in a manner conductive to both their careers.
+This building block or brick aims at presenting the induction programme (TIP) to the teacher mentor attending the mentors' capacity programme.
+The LOOP Project focuses on an induction process through the relationship between the teacher mentor and the teacher mentee.
+The core idea of the project is to enable teacher mentor and the teacher mentee to work together establishing a relationship and developing it in a manner conductive to both their careers.

-The TIP is a modular toolkit of resources that the experienced teacher - BEGINNING TEACHERS pair might find useful and helpful along the way.
-The idea of this building block is to familiarize the experienced teachers with the contents of the programme, its structure and resources so that they might be prepared and comfortable to use the programme in practice when called upon.
+The TIP is a modular toolkit of resources that the teacher mentor and the teacher mentee pair might find useful and helpful along the way.
+The idea of this building block is to familiarize the teacher mentor with the contents of the programme, its structure and resources so that they might be prepared and comfortable to use the programme in practice when called upon.

-The programme proposes and suggests a set of 14 diverse modules covering a wide range of topics that are key for the support of BEGINNING TEACHERSs, to be used by trained, formally appointed experienced teachers.
+The programme proposes and suggests a set of 14 diverse modules covering a wide range of topics that are key for the support of the teacher mentee, to be used by trained, formally appointed teacher mentor.
 The proposed modules and the related activities are set to bridge the gap between initial teacher education (ITE) schemes and early continuous professional development.

-- To Present the LOOP project as a whole, the origins of the programme and the upcoming steps - To present the teachers' induction programme and familiarise experienced teachers with it to ensure that they would later feel comfortable using it. - To ensure that the experienced teachers understand the TIP as a modular, unobliging, adaptable, toolbox of materials that they need to tailor to themselves and their beginning teachers.
+- To Present the LOOP project as a whole, the origins of the programme and the upcoming steps - To present the teachers' induction programme and familiarise teacher mentor with it to ensure that they would later feel comfortable using it - Ensure that the teacher mentor understands the TIP as a modular, non-binding and adaptable toolbox, with materials that must be adapted to themselves and their teachers mentees